-Every year in August, Dutch and international teams compete in Racing Aeolus Den Helder; one of the largest sustainability races in the world.
+Every year in August, international teams compete in Racing Aeolus Den Helder; one of the largest sustainability races in the world.
 They will prove that they’re able to sail against the wind.
-Last year, we had a fantastic winner.
+In 2019, we had a fantastic winner.
 Chinook from Canada raced faster than the headwind and has set an amazing record of 113,97%.
 Which team will beat that record this August?

-The actual racing days on the Sea Dyke will be on Thursday, August 22, Friday 23 and Saturday 24.
-It will be for the 12th time that student teams from all over the world will make an effort to generate power from the wind and race their hyper-modern cars.
+The actual racing days on the Sea Dyke will be on Tuesday, August 23, Wednesday 24 and Thursday 25.
+It will be for the 13th time that student teams from all over the world will make an effort to generate power from the wind and race their hyper-modern cars.
 They will bring mechanical and electrical wind cars.
-The teams are from The Netherlands, Denmark, Canada, Turkey, Germany and for the first time a team from Pakistan!!.
+The teams are from Denmark, Canada, Turkey, Germany and for the first time from Egypt!!.
 Check out the program.

 Dyke Den Helder